 Keep your medicine in its original packaging until it is time to use it.

-If you use your medicine out of its original packaging it may not keep well.
+If you remove the cream from the tube it may not keep well.

 Keep this medicine where children cannot reach it.

 A locked cupboard at least one-and-a-half metres above the ground is a good place